My favourite types of food are those where you can order plenty of dishes and share – tapas, mezze, tagine, and of course curry.

 This place on Jacobs Wells Rd is small but perfectly formed in every way – the restaurant seats around 30 people and there are only a handful of menu options, but you can see them being made to order from your seat (including the gorgeous naans).
 Highly recommended.

-Bringing bargain Indian food to the people of Redland and Hotwells, Ahmed’s has made a name for itself as the go-to place for cheap yet tasty take away.
+Bringing bargain Indian food to the people of Hotwells, Ahmed’s has made a name for itself as the go-to place for cheap yet tasty take away.
 Their website is simple and easy to use, and the menu is fairly standard, with the meal deals being a main attraction.
-If you don’t fancy washing up you can eat in at their cafes on Chandos Road or Jacob’s Wells Road.
+If you don’t fancy washing up you can eat in at their cafe on Jacob’s Wells Road.

 Probably the most-recommended curry house to me since I moved, this Clifton Village restaurant does traditional Indian dishes alongside some excellent house specialties.
 Due to the location it’s not the cheapest curry you’ll find it town, but it’s a Bristol stalwart for a reason.